 by Tom Ross, Meteorologist

 Meteorologist Tom Ross managed NOAA’s Climate Database Modernization Program during his 25-year career at the National Climatic Data Center (NCDC) in Asheville.
 He was a senior weather forecaster at Accu Weather in Pennsylvania.
-Tom teaches classes on weather and climate at various local venues.
+Tom teaches classes on weather that HAS and climate at various local venues.